Social distancing policies are here to stay. For many of us it’s a new custom and takes some getting used to. However, that’s not the case everywhere.

 Have you been to Nepal?
 I have not.
-I have friends have been to Nepal three times and stayed for up to as long as four months.
+I have friends who have been to Nepal three times and stayed for up to as long as four months.
 They shared their impressions with me.

 According to my friends, “It is an incredibly ancient and complex place.
 Everything ranges from one extreme to another.
 For example, in that narrow little land-locked country, there are three very different climates.
 The south is jungle, with elephants and Bengal tigers, one-horned rhinoceros, and sloth bears.
 The middle part of Nepal is where most of the people live in the Kathmandu Valley.
 Kathmandu is the largest city, with about one million inhabitants.
 It has a temperate climate, generally mostly warm.
 Although in our experience, it can get quite chilly.
 In the north, of course, are the highest mountains in the world, including Mt.
 Everest.
 It is an area of bitter cold.”